 Edwin Dodge Tostevin, youngest of the three sons born to Edwin A. and Florence G. (Clemmons) Tostevin, was born on March 7, 1896 and spent his early years in Racine, Wisconsin.
 In 1909, he moved with his parents and older brothers Earle and Walter to Mandan.
 He graduated with the Class of 1914 from Mandan High School and immediately joined the family newspaper publishing business.
 He eventually rose to serve as Circulation Manager and co-Editor of the Mandan Pioneer with his brother Walter.

-Always a staunch Mandan Supporter, Tostevin promoted the rock "MaNDan" sign on Crying Hill, which was a landmark at the city's east approach for many years.
-When the old Mandan Central public school, constructed in 1900, was razed, he was instrumental in salvaging the school bell.
+Always a staunch Mandan Supporter, Tostevin promoted the rock "MaNDan" sign on Crying Hill at the each approach to the city.
+When the old Mandan Central public school was razed, he was instrumental in salvaging the school bell.
 In June 1966, the bell along with the cornerstone from Old Central School was placed on a plinth and incorporated into the front entrance plaza at Mandan Junior High School building.

 For many years he wrote the “Eddietorials” column in the Pioneer.They were a mixture of folksiness, terrible puns, and praise for the local area.He also chided the public servants and citizenry about things that needed to improve.His optimism and pride in Mandan were evident in everything he wrote.